 This is Maya.
-She is four years old and lives her life with cerebral palsy like a boss.
+She is four years old and lives her life with Cerebral Palsy like a boss..

 Maya was born a micro preemie, weighing only 1lb.
 10oz. at birth.
 To put that in perspective, that’s about the same weight as 4 containers of yogurt or 6 sticks of butter.
 Those first few weeks were the scariest.
-She was on a the highest powered ventilator in the NICU, it made her whole tiny little body shake 24/7.
-Still, it wasn’t working, she was struggling and the doctors were concerned she might be one of the ones that doesn’t make it.
+She was on the highest powered ventilator in the NICU, which made her whole tiny little body shake 24/7.
+Still, it wasn’t working, she was struggling and the doctors were concerned she might be one of the ones that wouldn't make it.
 It was the most terrifying and heartbreaking time in our lives.

 Not giving up

 No one was giving up on this girl though.
 The doctors gave us a few options to see if we could get her to improve, one of those was to give her a high dose of steroids to help her lungs.
 There were risks, but we agreed.
 We wanted to give her the best chance at survival and any potential risks associated with the medication were more than worth it.

 Bringing Maya home

 The steroids worked like magic.
 Within days of her first dose, she was off the ventilator and on CPAP (continuous positive airway pressure).
 Within another few weeks she was off CPAP and on nasal canualas.
 All in all, she breezed through the rest of her NICU stay.
 She came home after 87 days.
 We were elated and felt like we had “beaten the odds”.
 We brought home a perfectly healthy micro preemie who showed no signs that she wouldn’t be anything but 100% healthy.